sanakhuram/portfolio-2/README.md

 # Sana Khuram | Frontend Developer

 Welcome to my portfolio!
-I’m **Sana Khuram**, a frontend developer with a strong artistic background.
+I’m **Sana Khuram**, a frontend developer with an artistic background.
 My work combines **creativity, design, and code** to build interactive, responsive, and visually engaging web experiences.

 This portfolio showcases my projects, skills, and personal design style.
 It is designed to be **focused, professional, and easy to navigate**, highlighting the work and experiences that best reflect my abilities.